Nationwide student accounts review

 You can apply for an account online or in-branch.

-Applications are only accepted up to five months before or two months after your course start date (unless you have already been a Nationwide member for at least 12 months, in which case you can apply up to 18 months before your course start date).
+Student account applications are only accepted up to five months before or two months after your course start date (unless you have already been a Nationwide member for at least 12 months, in which case you can apply up to 18 months before your course start date).

 During the application process, you’ll supply a few basic personal details, financial details and information about the course you’re studying.